GabeScott/standard-works-vault/General Conference/2007 October - Knowing That We Know.md

 I told my friend that as long as he casually read and prayed, he never would find out, worlds without end.
 But when he set aside a period for fasting and pleading, the truth would be burned into his heart, and he would know that he knew.
 He said nothing more to me but told his wife the next morning that he would be fasting.
 The following Saturday he was baptized.

 If you want to know that you know that you know, a price must be paid.
 And you alone must pay that price.
-There are proxies for ordinances, but none for the acquisition of a testimony.
+There are proxies for ordinances but none for the acquisition of a testimony.

 Alma spoke of his conversion in these beautiful words: “I have fasted and prayed many days that I might know these things of myself.
-And now I do know of myself that they are true; for the Lord God hath made them manifest unto me” (Alma 5:46).
+And now I do know of myself that they are true; for the Lord God hath made them manifest unto me” ([[Alma 5.46|Alma 5:46]]).

 When a testimony has been realized, there is a burning urge on the part of the possessor to bear that testimony to others.
-When Brigham Young left the waters of baptism, he said: “The spirit of the Lord was upon me, and I felt as though my bones would consume within me unless I spoke to the people. ...
-The first discourse I ever delivered I occupied over an hour.
-I opened my mouth and the Lord filled it.”
-As a fire will not burn, except the flame be revealed, a testimony cannot abide except it be expressed.
+When Brigham Young left the waters of baptism, he said: “The spirit of the Lord was upon me, and I felt as though my bones would consume within me unless I spoke to the people. … The first discourse I ever delivered I occupied over an hour.
+I opened my mouth and the Lord filled it.”[^2] As a fire will not burn except the flame be revealed, a testimony cannot abide except it be expressed.

-Brigham Young later said of Orson Pratt, “If Brother Orson [were] chopped up in inch pieces, each piece would cry out, ‘Mormonism [is] true.’”
-Father Lehi eulogized his noble son Nephi in these words: “But behold, it was not he, but it was the Spirit of the Lord which was in him, which opened his mouth to utterance that he could not shut it” (2 Nephi 1:27).
+Brigham Young later said of Orson Pratt, “If Brother Orson \[were\] chopped up in inch pieces, each piece would cry out, ‘Mormonism \[is\] true.’”[^3] Father Lehi eulogized his noble son Nephi in these words: “But behold, it was not he, but it was the Spirit of the Lord which was in him, which opened his mouth to utterance that he could not shut it” ([[2 Nephi 1.27|2 Nephi 1:27]]).

 The opportunity and responsibility for testimony bearing exist first in the family setting.
 Our children should be able to remember the light in our eyes, the ring of our testimonies in their ears, and the feeling in their hearts as we bear witness to our most precious audience that Jesus was truly God’s own Son and Joseph was His prophet.
 Our posterity must know that we know, because we oft tell them.